 • Relevant child development and safety information

-• Diverse agency responses to child deaths
+• Agency responses to preventable deaths

 • Self-care for responding professionals and investigators